William Rosecrans: Career

 While serving in Newport, Rhode Island, he volunteered his services as the engineer for the construction of St. Mary's Roman Catholic Church.
 The church is best known as the site of the wedding of John F. Kennedy and Jacqueline Bouvier in 1953 and was one of the largest churches constructed in the United States at that time.
 There is a memorial window in Rosecrans' honor in the church.

 Rosecrans suffered a period of failing health and resigned from the Army in 1854, moving into civilian fields.
 He took over a mining business in Western Virginia (today West Virginia) and ran it extremely successfully.
 He designed and installed one of the first complete lock and dam systems in Western Virginia on the Coal River; today recognized as the Coal River Locks, Dams, and Log Booms Archeological District.
 In Cincinnati, he and two partners built one of the first oil refineries west of the Allegheny Mountains.
 He obtained patents for many inventions, including the first kerosene lamp to successfully burn a round wick and a more effective method of manufacturing soap.
+On December 4th, 1865, the San Francisco Directory for the year 1867 records Rosecrans arriving from Panama in a steamship among many passengers.
 While Rosecrans was president of the Preston Coal Oil Company, in 1859, he was burned severely when an experimental "safety" oil lamp exploded, setting the refinery on fire.
 It took him 18 months to recover, and the resulting facial scars, most of which would later be covered by his beard, gave him the appearance of having a perpetual smirk.
 He had recovered from his injuries and was working to get the company in order when the Civil War began.